Marin Tidy Trails Week Returns This September

 And last but not least, Tidy Trails Days

-We're rallying the troops against trash and we're declaring the 22nd to 24th of September as our official Tidy Trails Days.
+We're rallying the troops declaring the 22nd to 24th of September as our official Tidy Trails Days.

-All of Marin's staff will come together worldwide on those three days for local trail tidying in their areas from Cali to Cornwall, Saudi to Sweden, we’ll be on our trails and tidying trails.
+All of Marin's staff will come together worldwide on those three days for local trail tidying in their areas from Cali to Cornwall, Austria to Australia, we’ll be on our trails and tidying trails.

 You Might Also Be Interested In